phucnguyenavn/spring-journal/README.md

 ## TODOS
 - ~~User System~~
+- ~~Journal~~
+- Plan how would todo and pomodoro work
-- Journal
+- Todo
-- Todo + Pomodoro
+- Pomodoro

 ## Unknown problem
 - Want to validate entity but could not, so choose @Valid controller.